deanhiller/webpieces/README.md

    * expand 'Compiler', and click on 'Java Compiler'.
 Add -parameters to the 'Additional Command Line Parameters'
    * Click Ok to close dialogue
    * Click Build menu and click Rebuild Project
+3. Modify TWO auto-recompile settings documented here https://stackoverflow.com/questions/12744303/intellij-idea-java-classes-not-auto-compiling-on-save
-3. From the IDE, expand {yourapp-all}/{yourapp}-dev/src/main/java/{yourpackage}
+4. From the IDE, expand {yourapp-all}/{yourapp}-dev/src/main/java/{yourpackage}
-4. Run OR Debug the class named {YourApp}DevServer.java which compiles your code as it changes so you don't need to restart the webserver (even in debug mode)
+5. Run OR Debug the class named {YourApp}DevServer.java which compiles your code as it changes so you don't need to restart the webserver (even in debug mode)
-5. In a browser go to http://localhost:8080
+6. In a browser go to http://localhost:8080
-6. refactor your code like crazy and hit the website again(no restart needed)
+7. refactor your code like crazy and hit the website again(no restart needed)
-7. As you upgrade, we just started(7/20/17) to have a legacy project we run the webpieces build against.
+8. As you upgrade, we just started(7/20/17) to have a legacy project we run the webpieces build against.
 This means we HAVE to make upgrades to it to see how it affects clients.
 You can copy the upgrades needed(some are not necessarily needed but recommended) here https://github.com/deanhiller/webpiecesexample-all/commits/master (We are going to try to standardize the comments better as well.
 9. For Documentation go to http://localhost:8080/@documentation and you can access the references and tutorials

 #### To try modifying/contributing to the actual webserver